Screenmedia/Xamarin.Plugin.Vanilla/README.md

 # Screenmedia Vanilla Plugin Template
 [![Build status](https://ci.appveyor.com/api/projects/status/wcve05tifgki2dji?svg=true)](https://ci.appveyor.com/project/b099l3/plugin-vanilla)

 Use this as a starting point for creating a plugin.
-This template is a mvvmcross plugin but the folder structure should be universal.
+This template is a xamarin plugin but the folder structure should be universal.
 This Plugin creates an ice cream machine that dispenses different flavours based on the platform.

 ### Setup
 * Install this plugin in the Core and Platform projects.